 You can access my fund-fee calculator below, where you can plug and play different numbers to estimate your lifetime losses to fees.

-When you layer high fees on top of inflation, the outcome is not pretty.
+The outcome is not pretty when you layer high fees on top of inflation.

-A fund that invests in global stocks can be expected to get the market return, before fees.
+In an efficient market, any given fund can be expected to get the market return before fees.

-The 8% annual return generated by underlying global businesses dropped to a 3.3% annual return after fees and inflation.
+The 8% annual return generated by underlying global businesses dropped to 3.3% after fees and inflation.
 Ouch.

 Together, fees and inflation erode long-term wealth.